jrnold/PAR/README.md

 German personnel attrition; advance distance in km; and frontage in km.

-- *SP128.DB4*: This is a spreadsheet file readable by Quattro Pro Version 3.0.
-It contains 92 rows recording selected battles with dates ranging from 1741 through 1945.
+- *SP128.DB4*: It contains 92 rows recording selected battles with dates ranging from 1741 through 1945.
 The columns include an arbitrary row or sequence number; battle name; ID of the source of the information; year; ID of the attacker and defender; attacker and defender initial strength, losses, and loss type code; duration in days; and ID of the winning side (coded for attacker or defender).

-- *SP190.DB4*: This is a spreadsheet file readable by Quattro Pro Version 3.0.
-It contains 83 rows recording selected battles with dates ranging from 280BC through 1944 AD.
+- *SP190.DB4*: It contains 83 rows recording selected battles with dates ranging from 280BC through 1944 AD.
 The columns include an arbitrary row or sequence number; battle name; ID of the war, campaign, or article; ID of the source of information; ID of the